Do your labia minora seem larger than they should?

 Do the stitches from labiaplasty need to be removed?

-No. I exclusively use absorbable sutures for labiaplasty, which dissolve naturally in the weeks following the surgery.
-This ensures more comfort for my patients, without the need for a return visit to remove stitches.
+The stitches from labiaplasty usually do not need to be removed because I exclusively use absorbable sutures.
+These sutures dissolve naturally in the weeks following the surgery.
+This provides more comfort for my patients, without the need for a return visit to remove stitches.

 How long does it take to see the final result of labiaplasty?